 Cover Songs Better Than The Original Version

-What is the secret to performing a great cover version?
+What is the secret to performing a great cover?
 Many musicians have tried to work that out over the years, but, as this list will prove, there is no set formula for giving a great rendition of another artist's song.
 In some cases, to craft a timeless cover takes hard work and dedication, while in others a classic arises with minimal effort, through a series of happy accidents.
 So what exactly do great cover songs have in common?

 Advertisement

 The musician and producer Nick Lowe once remarked in an interview with GQ: "When I find a cover song that I like, I'll work away at it until I kind of believe that I wrote it."
-Maybe it's a cliché, but to deliver a great cover version an artist must first "own" their material – and none of the artists on this list have failed to do that.
+Maybe it's a cliché, but to deliver a great cover, an artist must first "own" their material — and none of the artists on this list have failed to do that.

 To say one song is "better" than another will always be a little contentious, and it is also true that few artists would ever choose to cover a bad song.
 Therefore, all the songs on this list are great, covers and originals alike.
 But in these instances, the later versions have surpassed the originals in some way, whether in terms of critical reception, their importance in the artist's career, or cold, hard sales.
-Some are obvious, others surprising, while some you might not know as cover versions at all.
-Read on.
+Some are obvious, others surprising, while some you might not know as covers at all.

 Advertisement